olly-evans/terminal-pathfinding/README.md

 ## IN-PROGRESS

 ## AGENDA
+- Cursor shows when pressing arrow at the arrows in menu.
 - Write a test to check abAppend bytes input.
 - Vertical padding for menu.
 Abort if screenrows less than appropriate no.
 - by printing more lines i can go past the terminal rows, user can scroll with the mouse/bar.